 4) Make a plan to achieve your goals

 Make a plan for short-term and long-term goals.
 Though often underestimated, planning is a useful thing.
 You can keep track of your productivity and achievements based on the planning you do.
 You can make weekly plans, prioritize your tasks and set deadlines.
-For instance, your study-plan may include spending time every week for both group and self-study.
+For instance, your study-plan may include spending time every week for both groups and self-study.

 5) Know more about medicine